Mahobotsha/hello-world/README.md

 Hi people,
 Tsholofelo I am a fan of C and intrigue to learn angular.js.
-I believe knowlege id indeed power so cannot wait to know laguages.
+I believe knowlege is indeed power so cannot wait to know laguages.